 Can I use a hair dryer to dry my shoes?

 Yes, a hair dryer can dry shoes similarly to a blow dryer.
-However, it is essential to use a low or medium heat setting and to keep the hair dryer moving to avoid overheating and damaging the shoes.
+However, using a low or medium heat setting is essential and keeping the hair dryer moving to avoid overheating and damaging the shoes.
 Remove the insoles, and put some old newspaper inside the shoes to speed up the process.

 Is it safe to dry shoes with a blow dryer?